How to Add Style to Text in DOCX with C

 $vbLabelText $csharpLabel

-Use the IsBold property set to true to make text bold.
-Bold text is commonly used for headings, emphasis, or highlighting important information in your documents.
+Set the IsBold property to true to make text bold.
+Bold text is commonly used for headings, emphasis, or highlighting important information.
+Combined with other styling properties, bold text creates visual hierarchy and improves readability.

 :path=/static-assets/word/content-code-examples/how-to/add-style-text-add-bold.cs